File Watching and Atomic Replacement

 });

-watcher.on('change', p => console.log(`Changed: ${p}`));
+watcher.on('change', p => console.log(`Changed - ${p}`));

-Many build tools, test runners, and framework dev servers use chokidar or equivalent watcher layers internally.
-For watching a single known file on a known platform, raw fs.watch() can be enough.
-For anything cross-platform or recursive, a library usually gives you the behavior you were going to build around the raw watcher anyway.
+watcher.on('add', p => console.log(`Added - ${p}`));Many build tools, test runners, and framework dev servers use chokidar or similar watcher layers internally.
+For one known file on one known platform, raw fs.watch() can be enough.
+For cross-platform or recursive watching, a library usually saves you from rebuilding the same fixes.

 File Watching in Practice